superpowers/docs.superpowers-html5.com/pages/en/2_tutorials/7_collision-2d.md

         }
       }

-      // After the check, we have to reset the body to its normal size position = this.actor.getLocalPosition();
+      // Once done, reset the body to its full size position = this.actor.getLocalPosition();
       this.actor.arcadeBody2D.setSize(1.5, 1.8);
       this.actor.arcadeBody2D.setOffset({ x: 0, y: 0.9 });
       this.actor.arcadeBody2D.warpPosition(position);
     }

-    // We override the `.x` component based on the player's input if (Sup.Input.isKeyDown("LEFT")) {
+    // We override the velocity's `.x` component based on the player's input if (Sup.Input.isKeyDown("LEFT")) {
       velocity.x = -this.speed;
       // When going left, we have to flip the sprite